Funcscript fromal syntax

 <KeyValueCollection>must be wrapped in{ ... }. return/evalmay appear at most once per block; duplicates raise a syntax error.- Separators may be commas or semicolons and can trail the final entry.

 Identifierin<DualFunctionTail>must resolve to a dual-call (CallType.Dual) function.
-Otherwise the parser falls back to the<CallChain>that preceded it.
+If it resolves to a known non-dual function name, the parser keeps the<CallChain>that preceded it; unknown identifiers in this position raise a syntax error.
 When a matching dual function is found,expr1 op expr2desugars toop(expr1, expr2), and each~ exprNappends another argument.- All symbolic operators and keywords above are case-insensitive.

 - Parentheses and brackets invoke the preceding expression as a function; parameter lists may be empty.